 How is a damp proof course installed?

-The method of damp proofing walls involves two key elements.
-Installing a damp proof course is by pattern drilling the masonry at the base of the damp walls and injecting a specially formulated solution of Kenwood siliconate injection fluid or Kenwood DPC cream, until the entire depth is fully impregnated.
+First, you must install a damp proof course by pattern, drilling the masonry at the base of the damp walls and injecting a specially formulated solution of Kenwood siliconate injection fluid or Kenwood DPC cream, until the entire depth is fully impregnated.

 Kenwood PLC’s injection process when damp proofing walls, is low odour and cures within the masonry wall to form an impervious barrier to rising dampness, which prevents moisture rising from the ground into the treated walls.
 Adjacent abutting walls are isolated using a vertical damp proof course as part of the damp proofing treatment.